A selection of research projects lead by the Centre for the Study of Higher Education

 Lecturing is often touted as a means to inspire students’ interest, yet many lectures fail to do so.
 This study, funded through a University of Kent Teaching Enhancement Small Support Award, examined what triggers students’ interest during lectures.
 Students (N=706) in 12 different one-hour first year lectures were surveyed at the end of the lecture.
 They described the moment they felt most interested; rated a series of 5-point Likert scale items on their situational and individual interest, and rated features of the content, presentation, and teachers’ behaviour during that moment.
 Findings showed that students were most interested in those moments when teachers presented new information, prompted students to think (without overchallenging them), and highlighted the usefulness of material (often through stories and examples).
 Students’ interest was piqued, too, when they perceived teachers were particularly enthusiastic, approachable, friendly and knowledgeable.

 The project also yielded examples of practices that illustrate the key findings.
-Findings have been presented in and outside the university, a manuscript is in submission and a second is in preparation.
+Findings have been presented in and outside the university, a manuscript has been published in Studies in Higher Education and a second is in preparation..

 If you would like to learn more about the project or arrange a presentation, please contact Dr Kathleen M Quinlan.